Textualize/textual/docs/guide/events.md

     ```{.textual path="docs/examples/events/dictionary.py" press="tab,t,e,x,t,_,_,_,_,_,_,_,_,_,_,_"}
     ```

-Note the highlighted line in the above code which calls `asyncio.create_task` to run coroutine in the background.
+Note the highlighted line in the above code which calls `asyncio.create_task` to run a coroutine in the background.
 Without this you would find typing in to the text box to be unresponsive.